 FUN FACTS

-The Orion Nebula (also known as Messier 42, M42, or NGC 1976) is a diffuse nebula situated in the Milky Way, being south of Orion’s Belt in the constellation of Orion, and is known as the middle “star” in the “sword” of Orion.
-It is one of the brightest nebulae and is visible to the naked eye in the night sky with apparent magnitude 4.0.
-It is 1,344 ± 20 light-years (412.1 ± 6.1 pc) away and is the closest region of massive star formation to Earth.
-The M42 nebula is estimated to be 24 light-years across (so its apparent size from Earth is approximately 1 degree).
+The Orion Nebula (also known as Messier 42, M42, or NGC 1976) is a diffuse nebula in the Milky Way situated south of Orion’s Belt in the constellation of Orion, and is known as the middle “star” in the “sword” of Orion.
+It is one of the brightest nebulae and is visible to the naked eye in the night sky with an apparent magnitude of 4.0.
+It is 1,344 ± 20 light-years (412.1 ± 6.1 pc) away[3][6] and is the closest region of massive star formation to Earth.
+M42 is estimated to be 25 light-years across (so its apparent size from Earth is approximately 1 degree).
 It has a mass of about 2,000 times that of the Sun.
 Older texts frequently refer to the Orion Nebula as the Great Nebula in Orion or the Great Orion Nebula.

 Constellation: Orion